AndrewGlynn/orlok/README.rst

 may be triggered.
 Only wav and mp3 formats seem to work at the moment (and not all variations of those formats, either).

-Master volume and music volume may be modified independently, but there is presently no control over the volume of individual ``<sound>`` instances (nor control for pan, frequency changes, etc).
+Master volume and music volume, and individual <sound> volume may be modified independently, but there is presently no control over pan, frequency changes, etc.

 Bitmaps and Textures
 ....................